Po Valley agriculture, Emilia Romagna

-Emilia Romagna is a major wine region even though it doesn’t have a high profile in the export market.
-It produces more wine than any other Italian region except Veneto.
+Emilia Romagna is a major wine region—the most prolific in central Italy—even though it doesn’t have a high profile in the export market.
+It is consistently the largest wine-producing region in central Italy and among the three or four largest nationwide.
 There are 2 DOCGs and 19 DOCs in Emilia Romagna, along with 9 IGPs.
 The primary red grape varieties grown in Emilia Romagna are Lambrusco and Sangiovese.

 The region’s most famous red wine denominations are its three DOCs named after the Lambrusco grape variety.
 From north to south, they are Lambrusco Salamino di Santa Croce, Lambrusco di Sorbara, and Lambrusco Grasparossa di Castelvetro.
 All three produce varietal Lambrusco wines—that is, wines that are made from at least 85% Lambrusco grapes—that are always either fizzy (frizzante) or fully sparkling.
 The method of production will be described further in Unit 7 in the context of sparkling wines.
 Lambrusco wines can be red or rosato, dry or sweet.